Helping millions of people navigate the world of technology.

 Step 2: Turn off the toggles next to the extensions to disable them.

-Disable Extensions in Chrome
+Enable or Disable Extensions in Google Chrome

 Restart Chrome and see if you can load Google Calendar after that.
-If this solves your problem, you can re-enable your extensions one by one until you find the culprit.
+If this solves your problem, re-enable your extensions one by one until you find the culprit.
 Once you find the faulty extension, consider removing it from Chrome.

-6. Clear Browsing Data
+Fix 4: Clear Browsing Data

 If disabling extensions proves ineffective, the existing browser cache and cookies will likely become corrupted.
 You can purge this problematic data to see if that restores normalcy.